 Having said that, I’m also respectful of modern realities: that the lawyers of today need to be computer-literate, and that eBooks are becoming increasingly common in undergraduate curricula.

-Accordingly, students this year can choose whether to purchase the paper edition of the casebook and statute book, or work solely with the digital editions.
+Accordingly, students this year can choose whether to purchase the paper edition of the casebook, or work solely with the digital editions.
+The statue book should be printed.
 Information on obtaining these books is contained in the next section.
 But before you make your decision, consider the following:

 - Best of both worlds.
 If you want the best of both worlds, buy a print edition that the print book as well as digital materials.
 This will allow you to develop your own study skills without having invested in a set of materials that may turn out to be ineffective for you.